kamfonas/squadNonPCE/README.md

 ## Tensorboard

 The combined release uses Tensorboard to record the scalars provided originally in the starting code.
-It also combines two significant additions:
+You can u se the directions published in the handout.
+Two significant additions are:

 1. Hyperparameters and final metrics
 2. The Model graph